Are You Seeking Trauma Therapy in Ventura?

 EMDR

-I am fully trained in EMDR therapy.
-EMDR is a an evidence based therapy.
+EMDR is a an evidence based therapy for trauma.
 It uses bilateral eye movements to help process traumatic memories and negative core self beliefs.
-Negative core beliefs might be- I am not safe, I am not good enough, I am at fault, etc. Overall, It makes the trauma memories less impactful and more adaptive.
+Negative core beliefs might be- I am not safe, I am not good enough, I am at fault, etc. Overall, it makes the trauma memories less impactful, helps with flashbacks, and makes emotions more adaptive.

 Internal Family Systems